Mortgage Penalty Calculator

 Example 1: Estimating prepayment charge for a variable rate closed mortgage

-The prepayment charge would be equal to 3 months' interest on the amount she is prepaying, which is calculated based on the interest rate posted on the prepayment day.
+The prepayment charge would be equal to 3 months of interest on the amount she is prepaying, which is calculated based on the interest rate posted on the prepayment day.
 The posted interest rate is 4.5%.

-The prepayment charge to pay off the mortgage is calculated as:
+The prepayment charge to pay off the mortgage is calculated as follows: